Apple Stops Apple Pay Transactions in Russia

 Apple Pay in Russia

-Since the start of the invasion Russinas have withdrawn over US$1.3 billion from banks.
+Since the start of the invasion Russians have withdrawn over US$1.3 billion from banks.
 Banks such as Novikombank, Promsvyazbank, Sovcombank, Otkritie, and VTB are on the sanction list from the United States.
 The Bank of Russia confirmed:

 Cards issued by banks subject to the sanctions of Western states also work and will work throughout Russia without restrictions.
 Customer funds in accounts linked to cards are also fully stored and available.
 At the same time, customers of banks subject to sanctions (banks of VTB Group, Sovcombank, Novikombank, Promsvyazbank, Otkritie) will not be able to pay with cards of these banks abroad and use them to pay for services in online stores and service aggregators registered in countries that support sanctions.